 One significant estimate is an estimate of the percent complete.
 Management estimates completion based on an assessment of certain technical criteria in the project execution plan that have to be met in order to achieve a certain level of percentage of completion, as opposed to using costs incurred as a measure of completion.

 The primary risk in the execution of projects relates to the offshore installation phase.
-Hence, profit margin is not recorded until the progress of the project has reached a stage of minimum 25 percent technical completion.
+Hence, profit margin is not recorded until the progress of the project has reached a stage of minimum 25 percent technical completion and that the offshore installation phase has commenced.

 The project shall need to progress into the cable-laying phase before the minimum 25 percent age of technical completion is reached.
 Prior to reaching a progress of minimum 25 percent technical completion, and subject to a foreseen positive project margin, project revenue is accrued to match the actual costs incurred at the estimated stage.